Offers, support and discounts for care workers

 If you have a disability, physical or mental health condition that makes it hard for you to do your job, you can talk to your employer about changes they must make in your workplace or get extra help from the government's Access to Work scheme.

-The National Association of Care & Support Workers (NACAS) is an independent social care stakeholder and professional body that advocates and provides a platform for care and support workers to have a voice in the sector.
-It fosters the growth and well-being of care and support workers, and offers support to help its members manage stress, learn new skills and advance their careers.
+The National Association of Care and Support Workers (NACAS) is an independent organisation that advocates and provides a platform for care and support workers to have a voice in the sector.
+It promotes the growth and wellbeing of care and support workers, and offers support to help its members manage stress, learn new skills and advance their careers.